Genshii8/format-mp3-artist-tags/README.md

 # format-mp3-artist-tags

-Changes artist tags on mp3 files (or anything with ID3 tags) to the "proper" format when there are multiple artists.
+Changes artist tags in bulk on mp3 files (or anything with ID3 tags) to the "proper" format when there are multiple artists.

 Music apps will often list the same artist as a separate artist if a particular track has multiple artists.
 For example, say you have a track by `Artist 1` and another track by `Artist 1 & Artist 2`.
 If you wanted to look at all the tracks by `Artist 1`, the track by `Artist 1 & Artist 2` wouldn't show up and would be under its own artist entry.